andersfylling/disgord/docs/examples/query-discord-for-information.md

 ### Query Discord using the session interface
 > **Note:** It is assumed you understand how to create a session.
 You do not need to use Session.Connect and Session.Disconnect for _most_ REST queries.

+> **Note#2:** This is currently not a part of the Session interface, but will be added in a later version of Disgord.

 Channel methods - these are however commented out as of now.
 ```GoLang
 // The user id of this repository's owner